Setting up a CD pipeline

 Provides recommendations on setting up a Continuous Deployment (CD) pipeline in a your cloud private edition infrastructure for automated deployments.

-CD Pipeline for Genesys Engage cloud private edition
+CD Pipeline for Genesys Multicloud CX private edition

 Genesys delivers its artifacts in the JFrog Artifactory Edge repository.
 You can pull the containers from JFrog and push it into your pipeline stream for automated deployments.
 Genesys strongly recommends automating deployments for its services via a CD pipeline.

 The tools you use in your CD pipeline must execute Helm charts as part of a pipeline.

 Here is a quick overview of the pipeline steps involved in a typical CD environment.

 - Download a container from the JFrog Artifactory Edge repository.